The pure $Y=X^{d}$ truncated moment problem: A core variety approach to the pure moment problem.

-We will show in the next section that $C$ inherits a substantial amount of positivity from $M_{n}$ {(see Theorem \ref{Jtilde})}. {The following theorem characterizes the existence of a representing measure for $\beta$ in terms of the existence of auxiliary moments such that the core matrix is positive and recursively generated.}
+Because $y-x^d$ is irreducible, the core variety is either the entire curve or a finite set of points in the curve. {The following theorem characterizes the existence of a representing measure for $\beta$ in terms of the existence of auxiliary moments such that the core matrix is positive and recursively generated.
+It also characterizes the type of core variety in terms of positive completions \CB{of} the core matrix.}